 If the F1-C Transfer Path IE is included in UE CONTEXT MODIFICATION REQUEST message, the gNB-DU shall, if supported, take it into account.

-When the gNB-DU reports the unsuccessful establishment of a DRB or SRB or SL DRB, the cause value should be precise enough to enable the gNB-CU to know the reason for the unsuccessful establishment.
+When the gNB-DU reports the unsuccessful establishment of a DRB or SRB or SL DRB or a BH RLC channel, the cause value should be precise enough to enable the gNB-CU to know the reason for the unsuccessful establishment.

 If the Resource Coordination Transfer Container IE is included in the UE CONTEXT MODIFICATION RESPONSE, the gNB-CU shall transparently transfer this information for the purpose of resource coordination as described in TS 36.423 [9], TS 38.423 [28].